 - On a footpath within the golf course

-While these conditions apply to most golf courses, it’s important you follow the golf course rules and regulations.
+While these conditions apply to most golf courses, it’s essential you follow the golf course rules and regulations.
 If you chose to travel on other roads than the ones listed above, you could face criminal charges.

 Can You Drive Your Buggy in Other Places Besides the Golf Course?

 As mentioned above, people and companies use golf buggies in various other locations but the golf course.
-For example, you could register to use a golf buggy on a private residence or on company property.
+For example, you could register to use a golf buggy on a private residence or company property.
 For example:

 - Caravan parks